 Low-carb Lettuce Wrap Sandwich

-In my opinion, the Iceberg holds well, it’s crunchy and crispy and it’s not very tough to eat raw like kale or collards are.
+But I think the Iceberg lettuce and Boston lettuce are the best because they hold well, they’re crunchy and crispy, and they’re not very tough to eat raw like kale or collards are.

 Low-carb Lettuce Wrap Sandwich